 Veterans Administration Suspending Debt Collection Action

 Some positive news from the Department of Veterans Affairs.
 The VA is suspending collection actions on all debts where the Department of the Treasury has jurisdiction through the end of 2020, according to a new report.
 This is welcome news for many Veterans in these hard times.
-According the report, any debt to the VA that is over 120 days delinquent falls under the jurisdiction of the Department of the Treasury.
+According to the report, any debt to the VA that is over 120 days delinquent falls under the jurisdiction of the Department of the Treasury.

 Rep. Chris Pappas, D-New Hampshire noted that the VA has been trying to collect $1.6 Billion from American Veterans due to overpayments in 2019 alone.
 Rep. Pappas had introduced a bill in April to temporarily suspend VA debt collection.
 He has also introduced a bill that would temporarily prevent the Department of the Treasury from pursuing debt collection as well.